ademar-gamero/StarSight-Project/README.md

 # 🌟 StarSight 🌌
 StarSight is an innovative app designed to enhance stargazing experiences.
-It provides real-time information on star visibility based on user location and light pollution data.
+It provides real-time information on star visibility based on a given location and light pollution data.
 The app aims to make stargazing accessible and enjoyable by offering accurate and timely information on the best times and locations for viewing stars.

 ## 📋 Table of Contents